jmagman/flutter-wiki/Issue-hygiene.md

 If it has no priority, it may not yet have been triaged.

-If the priority is labeled as a `P3`, we are likely to address in the near term; we just need to find time.
+If the priority is labeled as a `P0` to `P3`, we are likely to address in the near term; we just need to find time.

 If the issue is labeled as a `P4`, we are not planning to work on it anytime soon, but we agree it's something we should work on in the coming years.

-Consider escalating the issue to raise its priority further.
+If the issue is labeled `P5` or `P6`, we are not currently expecting to ever work on it (especially `P6`).

-### Escalating an issue
+### Escalating an issue that has the wrong priority

-If you have a relationship with the Flutter team, raise the issue with your contact.
+If you have a relationship with the Flutter team, raise the issue with your contact if you think the priority should be changed.

 If you don't, consider finding like-minded developers to either implement the feature as a team, or to fund hiring someone to work on the feature, or to mark the issue with a thumbs-up reaction.
 We regularly look through all issues sorted by the number of thumbs-up reactions to determine the relative priority of upcoming work, so that is one way to change our mind.

+Please don't comment on an issue to indicate your interest.
+Comments should be reserved for making progress on the issue.

 ## Locking an issue